-We have also implemented measures designed to protect the health and safety of our workforce, including a work-from-home policy in line with state and local requirements for employees who can perform their jobs offsite.
-We are continuing our essential research and development activities at our laboratory and are taking precautionary measures to protect our employees working in our facilities in such capacities.
+We have also implemented measures designed to protect the health and safety of our workforce.
+Essential activities at our facilities are continuing and we are taking precautionary measures to protect our employees working in our facilities in such capacities.

-Critical Accounting Policies
+Critical Accounting Policies and Estimates

 Our management's discussion and analysis of our financial condition and results of operations are based on our consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
 The preparation of these consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, and expenses and the disclosure of contingent assets and liabilities in our financial statements.
-On an ongoing basis, we evaluate our estimates and judgments, including those related to accrued expenses and stock-based compensation.
+On an ongoing basis, we evaluate our estimates and judgments, including those described below.
 We base our estimates on historical experience, known trends and events, and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.